One-way ANOVA compares three or more unmatched groups, based on the assumption that the populations are Gaussian.

 •Transform the data to equalize the standard deviations, and then rerun the ANOVA.
 Often you'll find that converting values to their reciprocals or logarithms will equalize the standard deviations and also make the distributions more Gaussian.

-•Use the Welch or Browne-Forsythe versions of one-way ANOVA that do not assume that all standard deviations are equal.
+•Use the Welch or Brown-Forsythe versions of one-way ANOVA that do not assume that all standard deviations are equal.

 •Switch to the nonparametric Kruskal-Wallis test.
 The problem with this is that if your groups have very different standard deviations, it is difficult to interpret the results of the Kruskal-Wallis test.
 If the standard deviations are very different, then the shapes of the distributions are very different, and the kruskal-Wallis results cannot be interpreted as comparing medians.